-Then along came Satan!
+After Jesus fasted for forty days, Satan came along.
 Satan is God's enemy.
 Satan used to be a beautiful angel who lived in Heaven.
-But then Satan decided he wanted to be more important than God.
+But then Satan thought he was more important than God.
 Satan's heart filled with pride and sin.
 Satan wanted to be worshiped just like God!
 So God cast Satan out of Heaven.
-Now Satan hates God, and he hates God's Son, Jesus.
+Now Satan hates God, and he hates

+God's Son, Jesus.
 Satan did not want Jesus to come to earth to be our Savior.